we-sh/42ShellTester/spec/minishell/builtins/cd/errors/006-too-many-symbolic-links-encountered-2/README.md

 *[spec > minishell > builtins > cd > errors](..) > 006-too-many-symbolic-links-encountered-2*

-The purpose of this test is to check that using a symbolic link resulting in ELOOP error as first argument with the builtin `cd` results in a Shell termination with an error status code.
+The purpose of this test is to check that using a symbolic link resulting in ELOOP error as first argument with the builtin `cd` results in a Shell termination with a failure exit status.
 ### What is done before test

 ```bash